Dzhan85/subscan/README.md

 Short Form    | Long Form     | Description
 ------------- | ------------- |-------------
--u            | --url       | Adds a domain to monitor.
-E.g: yahoo.com.
+-u            | --url       | Adds a domain
--d            | --delete      | Domain to remove from the monitored list.
-E.g: yahoo.com.
+-d            | --delete      | Domain to remove from  list.
--a            | --list       | Listing all monitored domains.
+-a            | --list       | Listing all  domains.
 -t            | --threads       | Number of concurrent threads to use (Default: 20).
 -r            | --resolve      | Perform DNS resolution.
--l            | --logging     | Enable Slack-based error logging.
--m            | --reset        | Reset everything.
+-m            | --reset        | Delete everything.